happybono/FinedustMonitorWithGPS/README.md

 # FinedustMonitorWithGPS
 Fine dust (air pollution) monitoring station.
 Air pollution monitoring channel updates once every minute with PM10.0 and PM2.5 readings from the Nova PM (SDS011) Sensor.
 Also includes real time location tracking capabilities using the GY-NEO6MV2 GPS Sensor.

->**Please note** <br>
+### Please note
-This project requires a GY-NEO6MV2 GPS Sensor.
+>This project requires a GY-NEO6MV2 GPS Sensor.
 For a project that does not require a GPS module, Please visit the following link: https://github.com/happybono/FinedustMonitor

 ![Final Product](20191126_082913.jpg)